 Barnfield oversees Barnfield College, Moorlands Free School, the Barnfield Skills Academy, all in Luton, and the schools in the Barnfield Academy Trust.

-The leaked SFA report found Barnfield College wrongly claimed nearly £1m for students it could not account for plus other examples of financial mismanagement.
+A Skills Funding Agency (SFA) report, seen by the BBC, found Barnfield College wrongly claimed nearly £1m for students it could not account for plus other examples of financial mismanagement.